willhaslett/covid-19-growth/README.md

 ## Usage

-To stay in sync with the Johns Hopkins data
+This repo is updated with the latest JH data nightly.
+To verify:
 ```
 ./update_data.sh
 ```